koopa1338/nvim-conf/README.md

 To install a Language server use the `:Mason` command for the interface or install shorthand with `:MasonInstall <language server name>`.
-If you want custom options or didn't install the server via mason you have to add it to `lsp_custom.lua` (see `lsp_custom.lua.example`)
+If you want custom options or didn't install the server via mason you have to add it to `lsp.lua` (see `lsp.lua.example`)

 ### Custom settings

-there are some files that are sourced for custom options (example files are provided):
+all custom settings can be added to the according files in `lua/user/`.
+Example files can be found in the same directory

-- in `lua/`
+- in `lua/plugins`
-    - `plugins_custom.lua` for additional custom plugins you want to use
+    - `user.lua` for additional custom plugins you want to use

-    - `settings_custom.lua` for any options you want to add or overwrite from the `init.lua`
+- in `lua/user`

-- in `plugin/`
+    - `aucmds.lua` add any additional autocommands you like in here.
+    - `dap.lua` for debug adapters and configurations the `dap` plugin is using
+    - `colors.lua` add your color pallette for the theme or use wpgtk to template this file.
-    - `lsp_custom.lua` configuration of language server you want to customize or language servers you haven't install with `Mason`
+    - `lsp.lua` configuration of language server you want to customize or language servers you haven't install with `Mason`
-    - `dap_custom.lua` for debug adapters and configurations the `dap` plugin is using
-    - `aucmds_custom.lua` add any additional autocommands you like in here.
+    - `lsp_sources.lua` additional sources for null-ls
+    - `mappings.lua` extend/override keymappings
+    - `settings` extend/override vim settingshere